-- To become the Think-Tank and Resource Centre for minority interest and corporate governance matters in Malaysia.
+• To become the think-tank and resource centre for minority interests and corporate governance matters in Malaysia.

-- To develop and disseminate the educational aspects of corporate governance.
+• To develop and disseminate guidance and best practices on corporate governance.

-- To become the platform to initiate collective shareholder activism on questionable practices by management of public listed companies.
+• To become the platform to initiate collective shareholder activism on unethical and questionable practices by public listed companies (PLCs).

-- To influence the decision making process in public listed companies as the leader for minority shareholders’ legitimate rights and interests.
+• To exert influence on the decision- making process in PLCs as the leader for minority shareholders’ legislative rights and interests.

-- To monitor for breaches and non-compliance in corporate governance practices by public listed companies.
+• To monitor breaches and non-compliance in corporate governance practices by PLCs.

-- To initiate where appropriate, reports to regulatory authorities and transforming MSWG into an effective deterrent of such events or activities that can be against the interest of the minority shareholders.
+• To initiate, where appropriate, reports to regulatory authorities and transform MSWG into an effective deterrent of events or activities that are detrimental to the interests of minority shareholders.

 MSWG's four founding organisations are: